supaorg/supa/docs/proposals/sqlite.md

 3. **Server** uses explicit SQLite columns (simple, fast, type-safe)
 4. **Both** implement same interface for consistency

 The explicit column approach is optimal for our simple, stable operation types.

+## Implementation Notes

+Given our server-sync architecture:
+- Each space gets its own SQLite database file (e.g., `spaces/ab/123456-7890-1234-5678-90abcdef1234.db`)
+- The same schema applies to each space database
+- RepTree logic can be shared between client and server since both use similar storage patterns
+- WebSocket sync can efficiently query operations by clock/peer for delta updates